Understanding Generative Recommendation with Semantic IDs from a Model-scaling View: Investigating the Model Scaling Behaviors of SID-based GR

 Having shown that scaling up LLM encoders ($N_{\text{LLM}}$) does not overcome performance saturation, we next investigate if enlarging the quantized tokenizer~($N_{\text{QT}}$) is more effective.
 The RQ-VAE tokenizer architecture~\citep{RQ21,RQ22} provides two primary scaling dimensions~(detailed in \cref{subsec:app_experiment_sid}): (1) increasing the number of codebooks and (2) increasing the codebook size (cardinality).
-Our experiments evaluate both approaches.
 In the following experiments, we evaluate both approaches.
 Specifically, we fix the codebook size at 256 when varying the number of codebooks, and fix the number of codebooks at 3 when varying the size of each codebook.

 Note that modifying the tokenizer's configuration also changes the total SID vocabulary, which directly impacts the embedding table size of the subsequent RS transformer.
 To account for this and avoid suboptimal scaling behaviors~\citep{vocab_scaling}, we scale the RS module in tandem with the tokenizer.
 Specifically, we vary the number of codebooks from 2 to 16 (while fixing codebook size at 256) and the codebook size from 32 to 1024 (while fixing the number of codebooks at 3).
 Concurrently, we scale the non-embedding parameters of the RS module from 3M to 21M.
 To ensure the input features are sufficiently expressive, we use the largest LLM encoder (i.e., 11B).